Ciaanh/XPChronicle/docs/V2_ANIMATION_COMPARISON.md

 ---

 **Document revision**: 2025-11-06
-**Prepared for implementation**: Complete V2 animation stack for Flat bar style with retargeting and level-up handling.
-Legacy, Circular, and Vertical styles will be migrated in future phases using this foundation.
+**Prepared for implementation**: Complete  animation stack for Flat bar style with retargeting and level-up handling.
+Classic, Circular, and Vertical styles will be migrated in future phases using this foundation.